microsoft/AzureManagedHsmTLSOffload/README.md

 | Triple Des (3DES) | Not Supported |
 | Key Derivation | Not Supported |

-Azure Managed HSM TLS Offload is compliant with version 2.40 of the PKCS#11 specification.
 To invoke a cryptographic feature using our TLS Offload library, call a function with a given mechanism.
 The following table summarizes the combinations of functions and mechanisms supported by Azure Managed HSM.

 X indicates that Azure Managed HSM supports the mechanism for the function.
 We do not support all possible functions listed in the PKCS#11 specification.